 – How high is Kilimanjaro?
 5,895m/ 19,341 feet

-I have climbed Kilimanjaro in a wide range of months and 23 times to date.
+I have climbed Kilimanjaro in a wide range of months and 30+ times to date.
 I recommend climbing in January, February, July, August, September and October as the better months to climb the mountain.
+READ MORE.

 Different people will have different opinions on how hard the climb of Kilimanjaro is.
 Personally it comes down to two key things.
-The best acclimatization you can get and having specific strength and conditioning needed in the body to manage the serious up hill and down hill.
+The best acclimatization you can get and having specific strength, conditioning and endurance needed in the body to manage the serious up hill and down hill.

 The summit night on Kilimanjaro is hard 1,245m/ 4,084ft. of ascent at high into extreme altitude above 5,500m/ 18,000ft.
 It can take up to 8 hours to reach the summit.
 Yes, it is a very special moment on the summit of Kilimanjaro and what an achievement.
 You have to return back to Barafu (high camp) at 4,650/ 15,255ft. and walk down hill 2,795m/ 9,170ft. in one day from the summit to Mweka camp.
 This is an additional 6 hours of hiking down hill.
 You will get to rest in high camp, have some lunch before the final descent.
 You will be on your feet for 14 hours with no sleep.
 This is hard no matter how fit you are.